elix/elix.org/content/Tabs.md

     </elix-tabs>

-When styling and icons are added, the result would be:
+When styling and icons are added, the result might be:

 [Tabs used for navigation](/demos/toolbarTabs.html)